Salllym/Covid-19-Visualization-Dashboard/README.md

 Certain columns were selected from the [merged_covid_cases](Resources/merged_covid_cases.csv) and [merged_covid_vaccine](Resources/merged_covid_vaccine.csv) files to be placed into 2 separate dataframes and saved as csv files.

-Also, rows with data for territories in the [covid_cases](Resources/covid_cases.csv) and [covid_vaccine](Resources/covid_vaccine.csv) files were dropped/ excluded since we are only focusing on covid-19 in the states and wanted to use the states' data specifically for our leaflet map.
+Also, rows with data for territories were dropped/ excluded since we are only focusing on covid-19 in the states and wanted to use the states' data specifically for our leaflet map.

 cleaned_covid_case dataframe:
 ![covid_case](Images/covid_case.PNG)